UPPERCASEuser/BlockBetterDocs/ABD_license.md

 ---
 **All these terms apply to all files in this repository**
 ---
-Copyright © 2019 - Username
+Copyright © 2019 - Block Better Docs